 First rinse your nap and overnight diapers in the sink or bathtub before putting them in your wet bag between washes.
 This can help a lot.

 Second, get rid of the ammonia you have now then tweak your wash routine and make sure you are using enough detergent to get your diapers really clean and keep them that way.
+You can also try this ammonia fix trick.

 - DIAPERS AREN’T GETTING CLEAN ENOUGH – Similar to ammonia issues, but not quite as severe, if your diapers have any sort of smell to them when newly washed or right away when peed in, they aren’t getting clean enough.
 Often referred to as barnyard smell, it signals that there is some kind of bacteria or residue left in your diapers that can cause rashing in the warm moist environment of a diaper.
 Solution: Get those diapers clean.
 Generally barnyard smell is an indication of not enough detergent.
 Don’t skimp on detergent, especially if you have hard water.
 Diapers are dirty and they need proper agitation and adequate detergent and water to get really clean.
 Read through our other articles related to washing diapers, be open to tweaking your wash routine and contact us if you’d like help troubleshooting.
 We’re always here to help!